run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 ### Label the NVIDIA Run:ai Worker Nodes

+Label the GPU and optionally CPU worker nodes.

 !!!
 Note
-    The names of the categories are arbitrary names so they may vary depending on the customer choice or any other preference.
-Make sure that you label the correct category.
-Mixing labels will result in pods running on incorrect nodes or not being scheduled at all.
+    Node category names are user-defined and may vary.
+Make sure to label the correct category.
+Incorrect or mixed labels may result in pods being scheduled on unintended nodes or failing to schedule altogether.

-1. Label the nodes using CMSH - GPU workers:
+1. Label the nodes - GPU workers:
     ```bash
     cmsh
     kubernetes